reborg/pomodori/index.markdown

 LIMITATIONS
 -----------

 MacRuby doesn't completely work on 32 bit architectures (the Mac on Intel Core Duo are 32 bit only, Mac with Intel Core 2 Duo are 64 bit).
-If you happen to have an "old" Mac with an Intel Core Duo chip, you should wait unitl the next MacRuby release is available to use Pomodori.
+If you happen to have an "old" Mac with an Intel Core Duo chip, you should wait unitl the next MacRuby release is available to use Pomodori or switch to Mac Os X 10.7 Lion.

 INSTALL
 -------

-* Download the pomodori 0.6 archive [here](http://reborg.github.com/pomodori/resources/pomodori-0.6.zip)
+* Download the pomodori release archive based on your Mac Os X version.
+For Lion users please download [here](http://reborg.github.com/pomodori/resources/pomodori-0.7.zip)
-* Unzip and copy to pomodori.app to /Applications
+* Unzip and copy to Pomodori.app to /Applications
 * Please report installation issues at [Github-Issues](http://github.com/reborg/pomodori/issues)

 DEVELOPING
 ----------

-You need to install MacRuby 0.6 available [here](http://www.macruby.org/files/MacRuby%200.6.zip).
+You need to install MacRuby 0.10 available [here](http://www.macruby.org/files/MacRuby%200.10.zip).
 Then Git clone git://github.com/reborg/pomodori.git to create a local "pomodori" directory. cd into the pomodori directory and then:

-* (Optional but recommended) run the test suite with 'macrake test'
+* (Optional but recommended) run the test suite with 'macrake test' (not working as of 18/12/2011 after releasing for Lion).
 * 'macrake run' from the root directory to generate the app and run it
-* 'macrake embed' to create a pomodori app distribution with embedded MacRuby
+* 'macrake deploy' to create a pomodori app distribution with embedded MacRuby
 * './script/console' to load an interactive console with pre-loaded HotCocoa and Pomodori classes

 LINKS